-Once the required waste characterization is complete, the generator/storage site will complete a Waste Stream Profile Form (WSPF) to document the results of their characterization activities (Section B-1d).
-The WSPF and the Characterization Information Summary for the waste stream resulting from waste characterization activities shall be transmitted to the Permittees, reviewed for completeness, and screened for acceptance prior to loading any TRU mixed waste into the
+Once the required waste characterization is complete, the generator/storage site will complete a 2 Waste Stream Profile Form (WSPF) to document the results of their characterization activities 3 (Section B-1d).
+The WSPF and the Characterization Information Summary for the waste stream 4 resulting from waste characterization activities shall be transmitted to the Permittees, reviewed 5 for completeness, and screened for acceptance prior to loading any TRU mixed waste into the 6 Contact Handled Packaging at the generator facility, as described in Section B-4.
+Only TRU 7 mixed waste and TRU waste that has been characterized in accordance with this WAP and that 8 meets the TSDF-WAC specified in this Permit will be accepted at the WIPP facility for disposal 9 in a permitted Underground Hazardous Waste Disposal Unit (HWDU).
+10

-- 6 for completeness, and screened for acceptance prior to loading any TRU mixed waste into the 7 Transuranic Package Transporter (TRUPACT-II) at the generator facility, as described in - 8 Section B-4.
-Only TRU mixed waste and TRU waste that has been characterized in accordance - 9 with this WAP and that meets the TSDF-WAC specified in this Permit will be accepted at the - 10 WIPP facility for disposal in a permitted Underground Hazardous Waste Disposal Unit (HWDU). - In the event the Permittees request detailed information on a waste stream, the site will provide a Waste Stream Characterization Package (Section B3-12b(2)).
+- In the event the Permittees request detailed information on a waste stream, the site will provide a Waste Stream Characterization Package (Section B3-12b(2)).
 For each waste stream, this package will include the WSPF, the Characterization Information Summary, and the complete AK summary.
-The Waste Stream Characterization Package will also include specific Batch - Data Reports and raw analytical data associated with waste container characterization as requested by the Permittees. - 17 B-1 Identification of TRU Mixed Waste to be Managed at the WIPP Facility - 18 B-1a Waste Stream Identification
+The Waste Stream Characterization Package will also include specific Batch Data Reports and raw analytical data associated with waste container characterization as requested by the Permittees. - 17 B-1 Identification of TRU Mixed Waste to be Managed at the WIPP Facility - 18 B-1a Waste Stream Identification acceptable knowledge is specified in Section B-3b and Permit Attachment B4.
+If acceptable knowledge for retrievably stored waste does not comply with these requirements (e.g., heterogenous Debris Waste in Summary Category S5000), the Permittees will reexamine (and characterize) the waste in the same manner as newly generated waste.